kamilazdybal/PCAfold/docs/tutorials/demo-handling-source-terms.rst

 We present how source terms of the original state variables can be handled using **PCAfold** software.
-Specifically, **PCAfold** functionalities accommodate treatment of sources of Principal Components which can be valuable for implementing PC-transport approaches such as proposed in :cite:`Sutherland2009`.
+Specifically, **PCAfold** functionalities accommodate treatment of sources of principal components which can be valuable for implementing PC-transport approaches such as proposed in :cite:`Sutherland2009`.

 *********